SAP/openui5-docs/docs/Configuring_Responsive_Behavior_of_a_Table_38855e0.md

 ### Automatic Pop-In Feature

-There is an alternative responsive configuration that is somewhat less complex: Let the responsive table take control of the responsive behavior.
+There is an alternative responsive configuration for simpler cases: Let the responsive table take control of the responsive behavior.

-The responsive table provides a feature where the table moves the columns automatically to the pop-in area based on their importance.
-For this, simply set `autoPopinMode:true` in the responsive table control.
+The responsive table provides a feature where the table automatically moves the columns to the pop-in area based on their importance.
+For this, simply set `autoPopinMode:true` in the responsive table.

-The default `importance` for a column is `"None"`.
-If there is no column importance defined, then the responsive table treats the first column as the most important column.
+The default value of the `importance` property for a column is `"None"`.
+If there is no column importance defined, the responsive table treats the first column as the most important column.
 The following columns are treated as less important and are moved to the pop-in area as the browser window size is reduced.

 You can alter the default automatic pop-in behavior by defining the `importance` property for the columns.